-Fresh into email marketing?
-Are you looking to build your first email list?
-You have come to the right spot.
-Let’s discuss some proven tactics to become a hero from a zero.
-In this article you will learn how to create and build an email list that converts, which tools you can use, how you can grow and how you can write and send better emails.
+In this article, you will also learn how to create and build an email list that converts, which tools you can use, how you can grow and how you can write and send better emails.

 The majority of marketers agree: email marketing is still the best way to do digital marketing!
-Even though many trendy social platforms and apps appear all the time, analytics show that email still has the most success, regardless of the industry.
+Despite all major social networks in action, analytics show that email still has the most success, regardless of the industry.

 Next to content marketing, email is still considered the marketing platform with the highest ROI which is proved by statistics.